cescarez/pig-latin/README.md

 ## Description

 A webpage that will take a user input and translate it to pig latin.
-Check out the pig latin wikiHow here: https://www.wikihow.com/Speak-Pig-Latin
+Learn more about pig latin: http://www.piglatin.org/pig_latin_rules

 ## Setup/Installation Requirements